nanthitha-m-dec/smoking-detection-yolov11-mediapipe/README.md

-# Real-Time Smoking Detection using YOLOv11 and MediaPipe
+# Real-Time Smoking Detection using YOLOv11 and MediaPipe Holistic Fusion

 ## Description
 This project is an AI-based system that detects smoking activity in real time using computer vision techniques.
 It uses YOLOv11 for object detection and MediaPipe for feature analysis.